On The Periphery – Photographic Exhibition and Book Launch

 For me, the American photographer and photojournalist, Alfred Eisenstaedt summed up the essence of photography: “It’s more important to click with people than to click the shutter.”
 So, this last decade’s been about building trust, friendships, and strong connections with all those who’ve welcomed me into their vibrant Mod subculture.

 I’ve never claimed to be a Mod, although I always loved the look, the music and the scooters.
 And over ten years I’ve developed a genuine passion for everything Mod.
-But I’m still just a guest, rather than a participant – standing On The Periphery, looking in – and that’s how I prefer it.
+But I’m still just a guest, rather than a participant – standing On The Periphery, looking in.

 4 Leonard Circus, London EC2A 4DQ